As an Amazon Associate I earn from qualifying purchases.

 - Consider bedding carefully: If your child is younger, you may have the best results with using their current favorite bedding.
 For instance, do they have a toddler pillow or sleeping bag that they love?
 If your child is a little older, have them help pick out their bedding or choose some with their favorite themes.
 This can be a great way to build excitement about the transition.

-I have reviewed my favorite 5 twin beds for toddlers below.
-I've also picked my personal favorite.
+I have reviewed my top twin beds for toddlers below.
+I’ve also picked my personal favorite.
 However, any one of these beds would make a great choice.
 So, if one of the others on the list suits you tastes better, by all means go with it!

 If you’re looking for a sweet and unobtrusive twin bed that sits close to the ground, this may be what you’re looking for.
 This bed is available in natural, white, grey, and espresso to suit your child’s room.